CT Angiography (CTA)

 - magnetic resonance imaging (MRI)

 CT angiography uses a CT scanner to produce detailed images of both blood vessels and tissues in various parts of the body.
-An iodine-rich contrast material (dye) is usually injected through a small catheter placed in a vein of the arm.
-A CT scan is then performed while the contrast flows through the blood vessels to the various organs of the body.
-After scanning, the images will be processed using a special computer and software and reviewed in different planes and projections.
+During the exam, contrast material is injected through a small catheter placed in a vein of the arm.
+A radiologic technologist will capture high-resolution CT images while the contrast material flows through the blood vessels.

 What are some common uses of the procedure?

-CT angiography is used to examine blood vessels and the organs supplied by them in various body parts, including:
+CT angiography is helpful in examining blood vessels and the organs supplied by them in various body parts, including:

 - abdomen (such as the kidneys and liver)